-The ecological restoration concentration, composed of 65 semester hours, focuses on rehabilitation and management practices that improve the ecological structure and function of degraded ecosystems.
-Restoration activities may involve all ecosystem components including soils, water, vegetation, and wildlife.
+The ecological restoration concentration focuses on rehabilitation and management practices that improve the ecological structure and function of degraded ecosystems.
+Restoration activities may involve all ecosystem components, including soils, water, vegetation, and wildlife.
 The goals of restoration are to restore ecological integrity and to meet societal needs for sustainable and functional ecosystems.
 The restoration process includes identifying the causes of degradation, devising methods and goals for the restoration effort, developing management strategies for restoring sites, monitoring changes at sites and assessing restoration success.